nanxiaobei/flooks/README.md

 ## Auto optimization

-Through `proxy`, flooks realizes a gorgeous auto optimization, only actually used data will be injected into the component, re-render completely on demand, when React is truly "react".
+flooks realizes a gorgeous auto optimization, only actually used data will be injected into the component, re-render completely on demand, when React is truly "react".

 ### Why flooks over zustand?